sandarbhasthana/pms-app/RIGHT_CLICK_CALENDAR_IMPLEMENTATION.md

 ### 3. Calendar Event Rendering

 - Blocks should not be draggable
-- Blocks should not be clickable (no flyout menu on block events)
+- Blocks should be clickable (show flyout menu on block events with only 2 options cancel, unblock, information)
 - Use custom event rendering for blocks

 ### 4. Availability Logic